anima-wg/brski-cloud/anima-brski-cloud.md

 The voucher MUST include the new "est-domain" field as defined in {{RFC8366bis}}.
 This tells the Pledge where the domain of the EST service to use for completing certificate enrollment.

-The voucher MAY include the new "additional-configuration" field.
+The voucher MAY include the new `additional-configuration-url` field.
 This field points the Pledge to a URI where Pledge specific additional configuration information SHOULD be retrieved.
-For example, a SIP phone might retrieve a Manufacturer specific configuration file that contains information about how to do SIP Registration.
+For example, a SIP user agent (a UA, such as a desk phone) might retrieve a Manufacturer specific configuration file that contains information about how to do SIP Registration.
 One advantage of this mechanism over current mechanisms like DHCP options 120 defined in {{?RFC3361}} or option 125 defined in {{?RFC3925}} is that the voucher is returned in a confidential (TLS-protected) transport, and so can include device-specific credentials for retrieval of the configuration.

-The exact Pledge and Registrar behavior for handling and specifying the "additional-configuration" field is outside the scope of this document.
+The exact Pledge and Registrar behavior for handling and specifying the `additional-configuration-url` field is outside the scope of this document.

 ## Pledge Handles Cloud Registrar Response